rethinkdb/rethinkdb-python/.github/PULL_REQUEST_TEMPLATE.md

 If applicable, add code examples to help explain your changes.

 **Checklist**
-- [ ] Unit tests created/modified
-- [ ] Integration tests created/modified
+- [ ] I have read and agreed to the [RethinkDB Contributor License Agreement](http://rethinkdb.com/community/cla/)

 **References**
 Anything else related to the change e.g. documentations, RFCs, etc.